echennells/tutorials/mutiny-self-hosted.md

 ## Goal

-To self host an instance of [Mutiny wallet] (https://www.mutinywallet.com) and access it securely from their phone over VPN.
+To self host an instance of [Mutiny wallet](https://www.mutinywallet.com) and access it securely from your phone over VPN.

 The guide assumes you have a public IP and a valid FQDN (domain name).
 The reason for the public IP is that it uses wireguard as the VPN to connect from your phone to your wallet.
 The reason for the FQDN is iOS won't let you grant camera permissions to a website unless it has a valid TLS cert.
 Camera permissions are required so you can use QR codes.